The Maiers Family Farm of McLeod County will carry on with fourth generation

 “I have been farming ever since,” he said.
 “We've had a good life raising four wonderful children.
 And we're still at it.”

-Since Tom and LeMae took over the farm, they’ve had three sons and a daughter.
-Their middle son Jonathan, 39, plans to continue the Maiers Family Farm legacy by taking over as owner and operator and the future.
+Tom and LaMae have had four children, three sons and a daughter.
+Their middle son Jonathan, 39, is currently operating the Maiers Family Farm.

 “He'll be continuing operation into the next decades,” Tom said.